 The skies were not always blue during my stay.
 The day I reached, by evening they turned grey and soon it rained, not just bringing down the temperature, but cooling my heart and mind, much troubled by the heat in my hometown.

 The son and daughter-in-law filled me up with good food, those that they made at home, also from the many restaurants they took me to.
 There weren’t any interesting movies, so we gave that a pass.
-I finished a whole book while at their place, and also met a blogger friend Meena (after almost seven years), for lunch.
+I finished a whole book while at their place.
+I also met a blogger friend Meena (after almost seven years), for lunch.
+Picture to the left.

 The time to return was upon me only too soon.
 At the pet shop where I had gone to buy treats for Luci, I met a five month old, white Golden Retriever called Casper.
 Seeing the frisky pupper brought to me with force the welcome that awaited me at home.
 I pictured Luci’s barks, the non-stop wiggling of her bottom, the wagging tail.
 I just couldn’t wait to get back.
 That made the return journey also a happy one.